oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 or more characters holds a single non-empty string representing a short description of the changes.

-Each Revision item which has a `number` of `0` or `0.y.z` MUST be removed from the document if the document status is `final`.
+Each Revision item which has a `number` of `0` or `0.y.z` SHALL be removed from the document if the document status is `final`.
 Versions of the document which are pre-release SHALL NOT have its own revision item.
-All changes MUST be tracked in the item for the next release version.
+All changes SHALL be tracked in the item for the next release version.
 Build metadata SHOULD NOT be included in the `number` of any revision item.

-Any issuing party using a CSAF document as basis and modifying it MUST create a new revision history tracking the modified document.
+Any issuing party using a CSAF document as basis and modifying it SHALL create a new revision history tracking the modified document.
 This applies especially to CSAF multiplier.